1christianfelix/SCRUMptious/journals/Kurt_loban.md

 in implementing test transactions in my Stripe account.
 May integrate this into our project as a stretch goal.

 # 4-2-23
 Authentication research videos & implementing stretch goals (Stripe).
 Work on backend authentication as a team.
-Worked and completed Auth as a team	Front end auth integration
+Worked and completed Auth as a teamFront end auth integration

 # 4-3-23
 Research Front end auth integration.
 Worked on Sign Up & Sing In Form.

 # 4-3-23
 Front end auth integration

 # 4/5/2023
 Research and continue to work on front end auth integration